Shannon and Weaver Model of Communication Examples & Explanation

 2. Transmitter

 The transmitter refers to the message converter that changes the message into a signal to transfer through the communication channel.
 It is also called the encoding process.
-The messages are spoken words, written messages, pictures, music, and nonverbal communication cues.
+The messages are spoken words, written messages, pictures, music, and nonverbal cues.

-For example, the lecturer’s speech transmits through the dynamic microphone.
+For example, the lecturer's speech is transmitted through the dynamic microphone.
 The microphone converts the spoken word into a signal to transfer via an electrical current on the wire.

 3. Channel

 Channel is the medium that conveys the message from senders to receivers.
-Communicators utilize distinguished channels based on communication, such as human senses, radio, television, newspaper, electronic tools, social media, and so on.
+Communicators utilize distinguished channels based on communication, such as human senses, radio, television, newspapers, electronic tools, social media, and so on.

 For example, the wire is the channel that conveys messages from the lecturer to students.